perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 </dict>
 ```

 Reboot.
-If everything goes fine, you will see that fans are spinning all the time with a very low sound, base temperature rarely exceeds 40º and test scores have not changed.
+If everything goes fine, you will see that fans are spinning all the time with a very low sound, base temperature rarely exceeds 40º (when there is not high graphics load) and test scores have not changed.

 Note: slight errors in the hexadecimal string can lead to a black screen when reaching the Desktop, it is highly recommended to have an EFI that works and can boot macOS on a USB device or another disk in case of problems.